jasseeeem/Hackstreet-Bois/README.md

 # News Bytes
 A news aggregator application made for the 2023 Hackathon conducted by JMR Infotech

+## Prerequisites
+Make sure you have CUDA installed and configured properly

 ## Installation

 Clone the repository